Last modified December 16, 2024

 name: flux-pull-secrets

-will use it to pull the images from the private registry thanks to the reference in the ImageRepository
+Now your secret is stored in the cluster and in the repository encrypted.
+Flux will use it to pull the images from the private registry thanks to the reference in the ImageRepository resource.

-Learn more about using private registries with Flux
+Learn more about using private registries with Flux.

 Need help, got feedback?